Publishing books on Amazon is a great way to make passive income, but only if you know what I am about to share with you.

 Wrapping it Up

-You’ve learned about the exact process of identifying a profitable, in demand, low competition keyword and how to optimize your book in various ways in order to rank for that keyword.
+- The exact process of identifying a profitable, in demand, low competition keyword and how to optimize your book in various ways in order to rank for that keyword

-It’s now up to you to take this knowledge and use it to write and market a book which stands the best chance of climbing the Amazon rankings because writing a book that doesn’t earn you money is extremely costly!
+That book will now stand the best chance of climbing the Amazon rankings because writing a book that doesn’t earn you money is extremely costly!

 The level of competition for Amazon Kindle books is increasing each and every day.